Leading Lady Sunday Painter

-I use the fact I'm a figurative painter to flirt with people.
+I use the fact that I'm a figurative painter to flirt with people.

 I've also liked painting and drawing people since I was young.
 Art has always been my ‘ favorite subject’.
 I loved Disney movies and my younger sister was obsessed with the ‘Barbie Movie’ franchise; Barbie as Swan Lake, Barbie as the Princess and the Pauper, but Barbie as Rapunzel was our favorite.
 We liked it especially because she wore pink, which was my second favorite color to purple and my sisters first.
 I loved her purple dragon, Penelope.
 She was purple with long eyelashes.
 Our protagonist was blonde, like us, but best of all she had a magic paintbrush which brought her paintings to life.
 What a dream.
 She could create dresses, castles and she even made Penelope it was amazing!